23 Jun How Much Does It Cost To Fly Private?

 The cost per hour for theses types of aircraft are much lower than the larger jets, however they can only fly for around 2 hours 30 minutes and the luggage capacity is limited.

-For larger jets like the Global 6000 or Falcon 7X that seat up to 14 passengers, the cost per hour is much higher.
+For larger jets like the G450 or Falcon 7X that seat up to 14 passengers, the cost per hour is much higher.
 They can fly for approximately 13 hours so are perfect for business or leisure flights.
 They are equipped with all the latest in-flight entertainments and full galley for your comfort.

 Departure and arrival time